Chat with us, powered by LiveChat

 If you don’t currently have eligibility with VMIA, you can apply for eligibility with VMIA through one of our DBI Distributors until our functions transfer to the Building & Plumbing Commission.
 Any applications still in progress at that time will transfer to the Building & Plumbing Commission.

-For information on how this will affect your interactions with the Victorian Building Authority, please visit the VBA website.
+For information on how this will affect your existing DBI insurance and your interactions with the Victorian Building Authority, please visit the VBA website.